 The long-term opportunity for PACB is strong.
 The company has a unique position in the life sciences market for DNA and long-read genome sequencing, but short-term volatility will be a problem for this company.
 Anyone who chooses to invest in this company should do so with a focus on holding the stock for a decade or more.

 Biosciences can be a very volatile and complicated industry.
 Luckily for you, if that’s not your thing, MyWallSt’s got you covered with a shortlist of market-beating stocks, so you too can beat the suits.
-Simply click here for a free trial today.
+Simply click here for free access today.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently hold long positions in Roku.
 Read our full disclosure policy here.